19 Feb Social Media How To: Removing The Deceaseds’ Accounts

 There are a few important things to note about the removal process for a Facebook account.
 One, Facebook cannot provide anyone with another person’s login information.
 This could become a problem if you don’t know the deceased’s user email for the account.
 Two, Facebook has to verify that you are a family member of the deceased or the executor of their estate.
 This verification step helps to prevent people from deactivating a living person’s account.

 Instagram has been steadily growing over the last few years.
 As of 2018, it’s the second most popular social media platform with a total of thirty-five percent of U.S. adults owning an account.
+Therefore, it should come as no surprise to hear that people now pay for things like Ingramer to boost their accounts.
+The reason for this is because there are many who rely on a steadily growing following on the platform for their business concerns.
+If you’re in this position, you may want to get a manager for your Instagram to take care of organically building your audience on your behalf.
 The process for removing an Instagram account is very similar to the process of removing a Facebook account.
 Using this link, you can fill out a form to have a deceased family member’s account deactivated.
 Use the following steps to complete the form.